townmath/cisp400-reader/docs/_sources/sort/radix.rst.txt

 Array-based Radix Sort
 ----------------------

-As with Mergesort, an efficient implementation of Radix Sort is somewhat difficult to achieve.
+As with :ref:`Merge sort <sort_merge>`, an efficient implementation of Radix Sort is somewhat difficult to achieve.
 In particular, we would prefer to sort an array of values and avoid processing linked lists.